 Your Social Security Number is valid for life, even after your work permit and DACA approval expires.
 You can and should continue to use the SSN you got under DACA as your SSN even after your work permit expires.
 You can use your SSN for taxes, education, banking, housing and other purposes.

-In Illinois, immigrants can get regular driver’s licenses if they have can provide SSNs and are currently eligible for an SSN.
-So long as your work permit is valid, you will be eligible for an SSN and therefore eligible for a regular license.
-Under new Illinois laws that took effect in 2016 and 2017, anyone applying for an initial regular driver’s license now must provide proof of immigration status.
+In Illinois, immigrants can get regular driver’s licenses (including a REAL ID license) if they can provide their SSNs and are currently eligible for an SSN.
+So long as your work permit is valid, you will be eligible for an SSN and therefore eligible for a standard or REAL ID license.
+Under new Illinois laws that took effect in 2016 and 2017, anyone applying for an initial standard or REAL ID driver’s license now must provide proof of immigration status.
 Any such licenses will expire on the same date that the applicant’s status or work permit expires.
-In other words, if you have DACA and an SSN and you are applying for a license for the first time, you can get a regular license, but that license will expire on the same date as your work permit.
+In other words, if you have DACA and an SSN and you are applying for a license for the first time, you can get a standard or REAL ID license, but that license will expire on the same date as your work permit.

 After your work permit ends, you can apply for a Temporary Visitor Driver’s License (TVDL), which will be valid for three years.
 TVDLs are visually distinct from regular licenses and are not valid for identification purposes.
 For more information on TVDLs, please visit the Illinois Secretary of State’s website, http://www.cyberdriveillinois.com/departments/drivers/TVDL/home.html.